jesselpalmer/BASIC/README.md

 ### Valid commands

+`ABS` - Prints out the absolute value of a number.
 `CLS` - Clears the console.
 `PRINT` - Prints lines to the console.
 `REM` - Comments for the user.
 The interpreter ignores these lines.